Joseph Craven (politician): Commercial activity

 Craven persuaded his father that their hand-loom based enterprise could not compete with the economies of power-loom production and the pair commenced weaving with steam power in rented premises at Lower Globe Mill, Bradford.
 In 1847 they transferred production to Thornton's Prospect Mill, of which Craven had laid the foundation stone on his twenty-first birthday and where 300 looms and 420 employees were busy by 1851.
 In that year the Cravens displayed examples of their plain-backs and shalloons at the Great Exhibition, and in 1854 they added spinning to their weaving operation, more than doubling the size of Prospect Mill.

 Craven was an influential figure in the Bradford textile trade from the early 1850s and supplied Richard Cobden with particulars of the trade in preparation for the Cobden–Chevalier Treaty negotiation.
 He was instrumental in establishing the Bradford Chamber of Commerce in 1851 and was a member of its council for many years.
 He was later also a member of the Executive Council of the national Association of Chambers of Commerce.

 His father retired in 1862 and died on 2 December 1874 "full of years and honour".
 Six days later Joseph Craven's only son, who had joined the family business and was "in the bloom of youth and full of promise", also died.
 The double bereavement sent Craven into temporary decline and in 1875 he sold the business, which was then employing between 500 and 600 people.
-His wife died in the following year and he remained a widower for nearly four decades, continuing to live at Ashfield, the Italianate villa he had built overlooking Prospect Mill.
+His wife died in the following year after a long illness, and he remained a widower for nearly four decades, continuing to live at Ashfield, the Italianate villa he had built overlooking Prospect Mill.